Bitcoin Contract Trading: An In-Depth Guide

 Futures Contracts

 One way to lock in a price to purchase or sell an asset at a later date is using a futures contract.
 Bitcoin futures trading is a way for investors to bet on the asset’s potential price swings in the future by agreeing to exchange Bitcoin at a future price.
-As determined by the exchange, Bitcoin (a scarce cryptocurrency) or cash is used to settle the position after the contract ends.
+As the exchange determines, Bitcoin (a scarce cryptocurrency) or cash is used to settle the position after the contract ends.

 • Expiration Date: The expiration date of each futures contract is distinct.
 This day marks the end of the contract term.